PG&E Announces Major Initiative To Bury Power Lines In Wildfire Areas

 PG&E power line equipment has been blamed in a number of California wildfires in recent years, including the 2018 Camp Fire in Butte County which killed 85 people and destroyed the town of Paradise.

-Blown fuses on a PG&E power line are being looked at a possible cause of the Dixie Fire burning in Butte and Plumas counties that has exploded in size to more than 85,000 acres as of Wednesday morning.READ MORE: Newsom Appoints Special Counsel To Investigate Multi-Billion Dollar EDD Debit Card Fraud
+Blown fuses on a PG&E power line are being looked at a possible cause of the Dixie Fire burning in Butte and Plumas counties that has exploded in size to more than 85,000 acres as of Wednesday morning.READ MORE: Woman Killed In Multi-Vehicle Crash Near Petaluma

-The wildfires have led to billions of dollars in settlements and fines by the utility, prompted a board reorganization and increased regulation by the California Public Utilities Commission.
+The costs of the wildfires led the utility into bankruptcy, billions of dollars in settlements and fines by the utility, prompted a board reorganization and increased regulation by the California Public Utilities Commission.

 PG&E said it would work closely with customers and local, state, federal, tribal and regulatory officials throughout this new safety initiative.